 The European Network Code on Emergency & Restoration (EU NCER) came into force on 18 December 2017.

-Under Article 43 of the EU NCER there is a requirement for a TSO (which in GB is NGESO) in consultation with Distribution System Operators, Significant Grid User’s Defence Service Providers and Restoration Service Providers to prepare a Test Plan.
+Under Article 43 of the EU NCER there is a requirement for a TSO (which in GB is NESO) in consultation with Distribution System Operators, Significant Grid User’s, Defence Service Providers and Restoration Service Providers to prepare a Test Plan.

 The purpose of this document is to define how the Test Plan is implemented in Great Britain (GB) and the relationship with other GB documents such as the System Defence Plan, the System Restoration Plan and the Grid Code.